EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 Notes:

-* the order in which package files are found/processed does not affect the decision-making
+* The order in which package files are found/processed does not affect the decision-making
-* the implementation is intended to cope will real use-cases.
+* The implementation is intended to cope will real use-cases.
 You can surely compose pathological cases that are mutually contradictory.

 The last two use-cases take opposite approaches to the same problem.
 One says